 - Exchange of wedding rings or gifts

-- A unity candle ceremony or other unity ceremony
+- A unity candle ceremony or another unity ceremony

 - A blessing, benediction, community commitment to support the marriage and/or officiant's sanction of the marriage

-- A first kiss as a married couple
+- The first kiss as a married couple

 - A recessional